Data Security Overview

 AI agents are typically systems that plan and execute actions on their own.
 While compelling in theory, they introduce real risks in practice, such as misinterpreted intent, unintended action chains, unauthorized access to files, and other unpredictable behavior.
 In environments handling sensitive or professional data, these risks are not acceptable.

 In Tag, AI may assist with data extraction or generating content, but it never initiates actions on your computer.
-Any desktop operation (such as accessing files in your Windows File Navigator or Mac Finder, or opening a document in Microsoft Word or your PDF viewer) is triggered by a real human clicking a button.
+Any desktop operation (such as accessing files in your Windows File Navigator or Mac Finder, or opening a document in a word processor or PDF viewer) is triggered by you clicking a button or menu.
 That click executes explicit, traditional Java code to perform the action.
 The AI is not involved in these actions, and does not decide what to open, move, or modify on your computer.

 This design ensures that humans remain fully in control of their desktop environment at all times.
 Actions are intentional, reflecting our belief that responsible AI should support human judgment and not replace it.